 This is how bees spread colonies across an area.
 About half the hive population leaves to form a new home elsewhere.

 While beekeepers often attempt to prevent honey bee swarming, it is a true fight against nature.
 The colony that swarms may produce less or no honey that year – depending on local conditions.
 Many beekeepers have bees solely for honey production so swarms are not so desirable.

 In spite of our best efforts, the colony often does swarm.
 And being beekeepers, we have to try to catch it right?
 Not every swarm is retrieved but many are and it can be quite entertaining to harvest a swarm from a tree.

 Beekeepers also put out swarm traps or bait hives to catch wayward swarms.
 And, aren’t we delighted when we catch a wild swarm that didn’t come from our hives!!!
 Yay, we have another hive of bees.

-How Many Hives Should a Beekeeper Have?
+How Many Colonies Should a Beekeeper Have?

 The biggest advantages are that it allows resources to be shared between the two hives and if one dies, the new beekeeper is not left without any bees.

 However, it can be just as big a problem for a beekeeper who only wanted 2 hives to end up with 12.
 We good-naturedly joke about this phenome of having too many hives.